back

 • The Rust Playground for experimentation

-• Ignoring the borrow checker instead of learning from it.
+• Fighting the borrow checker rather than learning from it

 Key Learning Goals